RaVeR76/bufcwoman/readme.md

 #### User Story : As a user I want see when training takes place and on what days

 * **Plan**
+I hadn't anything special planned for this section beforehand other than somewhere to display training times and whatever day this happened.
+I was basically given a email with a few times Monday to Friday.

 * **Implementation**
+My first instinct was to put these on cards some way, as just having them just on the screen seemed too boring and hard to fill the section.
+I googled cool card displays and searched through some amazing sites until I came across the cards and animation credited in my README Credits.
+As you can see the cards look completely different but perform the same animation.
+Obviously I didn't want cats on a football themed website ha ha so I removed the images.
+I tried adding my own football images which I have to say some looked really awesome, I actually saved the code to some of the cards I designed that I didn't use, for possible future projects.
+These just didn't fit the section and when I found the *training times* background image in Unsplash, I knew instantly that this was going to be the background.
+I added some white to blue fade across it to try keep within the websites colour scheme and I think it works quite well.
+The original image works well too but I just thought the darkness of it was too much of a contrast change when moving from the *About* section to the *Sponsors* section.
+So back to the cards as I had now designed the background of the section.
+Like I said above, I stripped the cards back and added the basic info required.
+No cat images on the front, only the age group for that card.
+When you hover over the card, the age display moves up and training times appears where both fonts turn green.
+I tried the blue form the navbar here but I thuink the green looks cool.
+To be honest this green colour was the original colour I got with the navbar code but I changed it to the Crest Blue as it keeps within the theme better.
+Once the user selects the age group the card flips over to display the day & time / times for the chosen age group.
+The animation for the flipping of the cards only allows one card to be flipped at once and when another card is selected they both flip in opposite directions which I think makes the card flip animation so cool.
+I did have some responsive and font issues getting this section correct but I thunk it looks class.

 * **Test**
+The training times and days are displayed for each age group.
+Obviously, the user needs to flip the card to see ha ha.
+When you hover over the card a little animation makes it look even better.
+When the card is selected it flips over 180 degrees to display the day and time.
+If the user selects another card both flip over leaving the selected card times displayed.

 * **Result**
+Overall, I think the background image along with the card design and the card animations, this section looks awesome.
+I would say it's my favorite along with the contact section but they all look cool too.

 * **Verdict**
+This section works well within the overall feel of the website and what the section is about.
+The background image is girls training at night under the floodlights which I blued a wee bit lol, and the individual age training times get displayed in a nice interactive way for the user.
+It kind of reminds me of a Card version of amazing desk toy Newtons Craddle :)

 ### Contact